CMU-TBD/qualtrics-tlx/README.md

 ![The slider image, but with the graded scales](/qualtrics-tlx-question.png "Tada!
 NASA-TLX in Qualtrics")

-### _Why can't I link to the resources instead of copy-pasting these code snippets?_
+### _Why do I have to copy-paste the code snippets instead of linking to them in this repo?_

-It would be great if I could tell you to add a `<script>` and a `<link rel="stylesheet">` to your survey and just point you to the customization files here.
+It would be great if you could Just Add Tags (*jazz hands*) that link to external resources.
 But Qualtrics doesn't make this easy!
 These features seem to exist in the Survey Builder and Look and Feel panels, but they don't work as expected...
-If I figure it out, I'll update this repo.
-If you figure it out, please tell me. 🤷‍♀️
+If we figure it out, we'll update this repo.
+If you figure it out, please tell us. 🤷‍♀️